About the project

 The revegetation process will reflect the local and historical vegetation of the Dewing Creek area.
 It will remain here permanently to ensure there is on-going environmental benefits for the area.
 This includes increasing biodiversity and providing habitat for native wildlife.

 All vegetation will be determined by the local Ecological Vegetation Class, and all seed will be collected from the local area.
-The habitat of up to 28 threatened species will be expanded as part of this project, including eight threatened plants that will be included in the revegetation.
+The habitat of up to 26 threatened species will be expanded as part of this project, including six threatened plants that will be included as part of the revegetation.

 Working with Traditional Owners

-We are committed to deeply listening to, learning from, and helping to realise the reccomendations and directions of Traditional Owners.
+We are committed to deeply listening to, learning from, and helping to realise the recommendations and directions of Traditional Owners.

 We will work alongside Eastern Maar Aboriginal Corporation on this project, including working with Eastern Maar to realise their goals and direction as per Meerreengeeye ngakeepoorryeeyt (Healthy Country Plan).